openhatch/in-person-event-handbook/index.rst

 What is the overall goal of your project?
 +++++++++++++++++++++++++++++++++++++++++

 You want a short (1 paragraph or less) answer to this question which you can use to entice potential contributors to your project.
 Details are great, but at this point, you shouldn’t need to be too technical.
+At many events, such as the PyCon sprints, you'll be asked to give a short summary in front of everyone.
+Why not be prepared?

 For example: